LeviMarvin/android_kernel_xiaomi_alioth/README.md

 ## Install
 ### In Recovery
-**Beforce start, TWRP and the Recovery based on it are recommended.**
+**Beforce start, TWRP or the Recovery based on it are recommended.**

 Do not flash dtbo.img file if you are using MIUI.